 It didn’t take me much time to find Room 606.
 It was right at the end of the hallway.
-A man in a patient’s uniform was peeking through the little transparent see through area of the door.
+A man in a patient’s uniform was peeking through the little transparent see-through part of the door.
 He was grinning at me, showing all his teeth.
 He was saying something that I couldn’t hear.
 Then again, he could be reciting a nursery rhyme for all I knew.

-My heart was beating out of my ribcage as I slid the key into the slot.
+My heart was beating out of my rib-cage as I slid the key into the slot.
 I took a deep breath before I turned it.
 I was surprised that the room was more spacious than the other rooms that I’d seen before.
 The windows had bars and a man was sleeping soundlessly on the bed, he was wearing the sky-blue patient’s uniform.
 His hands were tied to the bed railing with a robe.
-His face was shut with a mouthpiece similar to that of Hannibal Lecter.
+His face was shut with a mouth restraint.
 From the looks of it, I should’ve been running for the hills but I was overcome by a wave of sympathy and guilt.
 I saw a lot worse in my line of work, but every time I came across something like this, I couldn’t help but feel sad.

-I decided not to wake him up, and instead cleaned up the room, putting everything back to it’s original place.
-I was tempted to peek into the black diary, but refrained from doing so.
-I didn’t want to rob him off the little privacy that he had in here.
+I decided not to wake him up and instead cleaned up the room, putting everything back to its original place.
+I was tempted to peek into the black diary but refrained from doing so.
+I didn’t want to rob him of the little privacy that he had in here.
 If he wanted to show it to me, he would by his own free will.

 “Jackson?”
 I called out to him as politely as I could.
 “I brought your lunch.”

-“I will remove your mouth piece and also loosen the robes if you will play nice.”
-I said.
+“I will remove your mouth restraint and also loosen the ropes if you will play nice,” I said.
 “Do you promise me to be nice?”

-He nodded earnestly, his clear blue eyes watched me carefully as I unbuckled his mouthpiece.
+He nodded earnestly; his clear blue eyes watched me carefully as I unbuckled his mouth restraint.
 As soon as the mask was off he shrieked.
-“Get me out of these fucking robes!”
+“Get me out of these fucking ropes!”

 “Now, Jackson.
 You promised me to play nice.”
 I reminded him.

 He gritted his teeth, “I’m not Jackson!
-Please take off these damn robes and I’ll explain everything.”
+Please take off these damn ropes and I’ll explain everything.”

 “Ha.
-You think I’d fall for that?
+Do you think I’d fall for that?
 Try again, sweetie.”
-I said.

 I pursed my lips.
 He didn’t just call me stupid?

-“I’m not stupid, I met Dr. Bennet this morning.
+“I’m not stupid.
+I met Dr. Bennett this morning.
 Do you take me for a fool?”

 “Call Dr. Shaw right now and have him speak to me.”
 He said furiously, his face going full red.

 Mary giggled.
 “You mean Loony Jackson?
-Honestly, if he wasn’t a fucking psycho, I’d think he was a movie star.
+Honestly, if he wasn’t so crazy, I’d think he was a movie star.
 He’s gorgeous.
 All the nurses would bang him but they don’t want to end up in a freezer either.”

 “Does Jackson have blondish-red hair and freckles over his face?”

 Mary stared at me like I’d grown horns.
 “What the hell are you talking about?
-Of course not.
-I mean not unless he was Paul Bennet’s twin.”
+Of course not, I mean not unless he was Paul Bennett’s twin.”
 She laughed.

-All the blood left from my face.
+All the blood left my face.
 I was probably as white as a sheet.